-These dishes require stir frying the rice, ingredients and sauces all together over high heat.
-A perfect Fried Rice dish should leave the rice granules separate and al dente, so for best results we recommend using our White Rice or our flavored Ready To Serve Products.
+These dishes require stir-frying the rice, ingredients, and sauces all together over high heat.
+A perfect Fried Rice dish should leave the rice granules separate and al dente, so for best results, we recommend using our white rice or our flavored Ready To Heat Products.

 Make restaurant-style wok vegetables and meat at home!
 The trick is to use a wok instead of a skillet to sauté the ingredients and always over high heat.
 Normally, it is used to give the dish a more oriental touch but use your skills and extend that to a Mexican Beef Stir Fry.